 How will the school support my child in starting school and moving on?

-Oriel staff work very closely with primary school colleagues to try to ensure that all students make a happy start to their secondary school career; information is gathered individually about their learning, social and emotional needs prior to entry.
+Oriel staff work very closely with primary school colleagues to try to ensure that all students make a happy start to their secondary school career in an inclusive environment; information is gathered individually about their learning, social and emotional needs prior to entry.
 In the case of students who have been identified as having SEND during their primary school years, additional transition work will take place:

-- parents/carers of prospective students with SEND are welcome to visit Oriel during Y5 and/or Y6 to discuss possible provision for their child with Mrs Rusling or Mrs Emsley
+- parents/carers of prospective students with SEND are welcome to visit Oriel during Year 5 and/or Year 6 to discuss possible provision for their child with Ms Osborne or Ms Dearling

-- for students with EHCPs, Oriel staff will attend Y6 Annual Reviews whenever possible
+- for students with EHCPs, Oriel staff will attend Year 6 Annual Reviews whenever possible

-- students identified by primary colleagues as requiring additional support on transfer will follow an individualised programme, e.g. of additional visits, during the summer term of Y6.
+- students identified by primary colleagues as requiring additional support on transfer will follow an individualised programme, such as additional visits, during the summer term of Year 6.

-Oriel SEN and pastoral teams co-operate to prepare a student profile about students with additional needs, and this is available electronically to all relevant teaching and support staff, so that they are aware of the students’ needs and strategies for working with them.
+Oriel SEN and Learning Community teams co-operate to prepare a student profile about students with additional needs, and this is available electronically to all relevant teaching and support staff, so that they are aware of the students’ needs and strategies for working with them.